openstack/python-openstackclient/doc/source/configuration.rst

 identical configuration is created for each region.
 If ``-os-region-name`` is not specified on the command line, the first region in the list is used by default.

+The selection of ``endpoint_type`` (as seen above in the ``rackspace`` entry) is optional.
+For this configuration to work, every service for this cloud instance must already be configured to support this type of endpoint.

 clouds-public.yaml
 ~~~~~~~~~~~~~~~~~~

 :file:`clouds-public.yaml` is a configuration file that is intended to contain
 public information about clouds that are common across a large number of users.
 The idea is that :file:`clouds-public.yaml` could easily be shared among users
-to simplify public could configuration.
+to simplify public cloud configuration.

 Similar to :file:`clouds.yaml`, OpenStackClient looks for
 :file:`clouds-public.yaml` in the following locations: